vxgmichel/pyweek-dojo/README.md

   - **--fullscreen** : enable fullscreen mode (inactive when omitted)
   - **--size SIZE**  : size of the screen (default is 1280x720)

-Note: The window size is completely decoupled from the game size and the frame rate doesn't affect the actual speed of the game.
+The window size is completely decoupled from the game size and the frame rate doesn't affect the actual speed of the game.

 ## MVC Tools